It can often be difficult for trauma survivors to understand how or why they reacted a certain way during a traumatic experience.

 If you’d like to print a copy, you can use one of these links:

-If you’re looking for more ways to work with the nervous system’s response to trauma, you can get some of the top strategies in our Advanced Master Program on the Treatment of Trauma.
+If you’re looking for more ways to work with the nervous system’s response to trauma, you can get some of the top strategies in How to Work with Emerging Defense Responses to Trauma (Beyond the Fight/Flight/Freeze Model).

-In this program, you’ll hear more from Stephen Porges, PhD, along with Bessel van der Kolk, MD; Pat Ogden, PhD; Peter Levine, PhD, Thema Bryant-Davis, PhD, and other leading experts in the field.
-Just click here.
+In this program, you’ll hear from Stephen Porges, PhD; Janina Fisher, PhD; Pat Ogden, PhD; Thema Bryant, PhD, and other leading experts in the field.
+Just click here to sign up.

 Now we’d like to hear your takeaway from this infographic.
 Please let us know by leaving a comment below.